lasanthafdo/quantile-sketch-experiments/README.markdown

 ## Flink Streaming Benchmarks

+You need to introduce some modifications to Flink in order to get metrics of actual quantile values.
+Follow the instructions below to obtain our fork of Apache Flink that provides these changes.

 If you compile Flink (ie. get a new Flink binary), you must run `./bin/setup syn` for changes to be integrated with flink-benchmarks.

 ### Compling Flink